makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

 * in NLP models (and other models with large initial embeddings), the embedding layers frequently lack the implicit 1/sqrt N normalization
-* eg in GPT, for most layers, the maximum eigenvalue λ max O(10  100), but in the ﬁrst embedding layer, the maximum eigenvalue is of order N (the number of words in the embedding), or λ max O(10 5 )
+* eg in GPT, for most layers, the maximum eigenvalue λ max O(10  100), but in the first embedding layer, the maximum eigenvalue is of order N (the number of words in the embedding), or λ max O(10 5 )
-* For GPT and GPT2, we treat all layers as-is (although one may want to normalize the ﬁrst 2 layers X by 1/N, or to treat them as outliers)
+* For GPT and GPT2, we treat all layers as-is (although one may want to normalize the first 2 layers X by 1/N, or to treat them as outliers)

 # Data availability [1 sentence]